By KRISTEN COYNE

 "She was extremely committed, hardworking," recalled her major professor, James Garland.
 "Quite a remarkable person, really."

 Though Greene could rely on her grit to master coursework, she had less control over a climate that discouraged women pursuing science.
 When she looked into an engineering major, she was warned she would never find a job.
-While the physics department chairman was more welcoming, the facility itself, lacking a single restroom for women, was not.
+While the physics department chairman was more welcoming, not all the faculty were.
 Even Greene's parents opposed her choice of major as both impractical and unpalatable to prospective husbands, said Marcia Milchiker, one of her two sisters.

 "My parents actually felt, because there were three girls, we should all become teachers," said Milchiker, who, like her baby sister, ended up with a science degree nonetheless.
 "So that if anything happened to your husband, you could make money and be in school the same time your children were in school."

 Against these snags, Greene deployed three strategies.
 First, she worked very hard.
 Second, she didn't dwell on the negative, finding an upside even to prejudice: Being dismissed on account of her gender made her feel freer to ask questions, she said.

 Third, she got a little help from her friends.
 "If you are a minority — and women are minorities (in the sciences) — you do kind of feel left out and you may not get the networking you need," Greene said.
 "It can be really lonely.
 I really encourage young women to find girlfriends.
 I don't know what I would have done without my girlfriends in graduate school."